carterandrew/carterandrew.github.io/_posts/2019-09-12-remote-from-hawaii.md

 - Pick a work schedule that fits your lifestyle.
 Do you like to get up early?
 If so, you can most likely get a full day in with lots of overlap with mainland colleagues AND still have time to go surfing in the afternoon.
 - Plan for higher prices (especially food) and adapt your lifestyle before coming.
 Do you like tropical fruit, grass-fed beef, and fresh veggies?
 You can have a reasonable food budget eating local fresh food.
 - Progress is slower here.
 People don't always show up to appointments or return calls.
 Don't get discouraged -- there are plenty of reliable tradespeople here, you just need to do some research.
 - Making friends is going to be harder.
 So many people move to Hawai'i and then leave after a year or two that it can be tiring for long-term residents to make connections that are likely to be unstable.
 You can make this better by diving into the local community.
-Volunteer, go to the market, and TALk to people.
+Volunteer, go to the market, and TALK to people.

 [1]: https://www.kiplinger.com/slideshow/real-estate/T006-S001-most-expensive-u-s-cities-to-live-in-2019/index.html
 [2]: https://www.gasbuddy.com/Station/39875